Health Informatics: Master’s Degree vs. Certificate Program – Which is Best for You?

 Flexible Pathways to a Career in Health Informatics

 If you are looking to gain some exposure to the field of health informatics before diving into a master’s, keep in mind that some certificate programs can transition seamlessly into master’s degree should you decide to go that route.
-For example, the University of San Diego offers an online certificate program with courses that are fully transferable into the school’s online master’s in health informatics program.

 Although the basic technical tools and skills can be learned through most certificate programs, a master’s degree better prepares students for mid-level, upper-level and leadership positions within the field and therefore is the preferred option for those who aspire to climb the health informatics career ladder.
 (This report from USnews.com lists key health informatics positions with salaries ranging from $64,000 to $144,000.)